-In the aftermath of failed back surgery in her twenties, Miriam Aziz discovered dance and the role of movement in stabilising and strengthening her spine.
-She started to experiment with a movement based approach to creativity in professional settings and in 2009, she established Artist (s) at Large® in New York which was a movement based performance art laboratory.
+Miriam Aziz started to experiment with a movement based approach to creativity in professional settings in 2009 when she established Artist (s) at Large® in New York which was a movement based performance art laboratory.
 The Lab explored the collaborative process of creating performance art pieces during workshops as well as the creation of a piece through a mixed media, inter -disciplinary approach.
 She used the lab for a law and humanities project about law beyond text called “Lost for Words“.
-This project has been documented in international peer reviewed journals and an installation piece at the DiMenna Center / BAC, New York in 2012.
+This project has been documented in international scientific peer reviewed journals and through an installation piece at the DiMenna Center / BAC, New York in 2012.